hamza-m-masood/multiterm-astro/src/content/posts/introduction-to-oauth.md

   the future.
 So it does not have to notify you every time it will post on Facebook.

 Yikes!
-By solving the connection problem, we seem to have made quite a mess!
+By solving the connection problem for Strava to post on your Facebook account on your behalf, we seem to have made quite a mess!
 We can do better!

-Here is another solution: what if Strava could create a partnership with Facebook and get access to _all_ Facebook accounts by using a very secret password that is given by Facebook.
+Here is another solution: what if Strava could create a partnership with Facebook and get access to _all_ Facebook accounts by using a very secret password that is given by Facebook to Strava.
 This secret password would only allow Strava to make posts for users and nothing else.
 For example, Strava will not be able to send a Facebook friend a direct message on behalf of any user.
 Strava will _only_ be allowed to publish Facebook posts on behalf of any user.

 ![Strava can post to any facebook account using it's all powerful token!](../images/intro-oauth-3.png "Strava can post to any facebook account using it's all powerful token!")

 As in the previous solution, the end goal is reached.
-Strava is now connected to Facebook and can public posts on your behalf.
-The benefit of this solution is that Strava will not have a need to ask for your password, or act on your behalf.
+Strava is now connected to your Facebook and can publish posts on your behalf.
+The benefit of this solution is that Strava will not have a need to ask for your password.
 Strava would just need to know your username and use it's all powerful, secret password given by Facebook to make a post on your behalf.
 Just like it can do for any other user.
 Although this approach solves some of the problems mentioned in the previous solution, there are still some glaring flaws: